pyslackers/community/whats_next.md

 ## Join the community :family:
 It might look scary at first, but where a project will help you grasp new packages and ideas, and where challenges will help you learnt o perfect your problem solving, the community is what will teach you the best practices and standards for your code.

-The easiest way is always to ask questions and request code reviews in #code-review.
+The easiest way is always to ask questions and request code reviews in [#help](https://pythondev.slack.com/messages/C07EFMZ1N).
 We will try to help as much as we can and offer advice on what you are doing and how to improve.
 If you can you should also feel free to contribute and answer questions yourself to help ground and confirm your own knowledge as well.

 ## Open Source Projects
 This is part of joining the community, but also bridges the gap between the community and starting your own project (and to some extent, taking a challenge).